Motorist saves choking man, then realizes they know each other - NewsBreak

 “I remember grabbing the back of my truck and just slamming myself into the truck,” he said.
 “I remember dropping down to my knees and looking at the grass and I’m like, ‘Oh crap, is this how I’m gonna die?'”

-After coming upon Dodson, DeJean grabbed him and started performing the Heimlich maneuver.
+After coming upon Dodson, DeJean grabbed him and started performing the Heimlich maneuver.‘I never imagined still being alive,’ Pensacola woman thriving three decades after heart transplant

 “When I was doing the Heimlich on him, I was hoping I wasn’t wasting precious time because I have never done that before,” said DeJean, “and then it came up.”